demisto/content/Packs/GCP-Enrichment-Remediation/Playbooks/playbook-Cloud_Response_-_GCP_README.md

-This playbook provides response actions to Azure, the following are available for execution automatically/manually:
+This playbook provides response actions to GCP, the following are available for execution automatically/manually:
 - Resource remediation:
    - Delete the instance
    - Stop the instance